alokg-812/Full-Stack-Development/FashionStore/javascript/readme.md

 		querySelectorAll(cssSelector) : NodeList

 FAQ:
- a. why do we need so many methods to target HTML page using javascript ,when we can target
-	directly with single method called 'querySelectorXXX()'?
+a. why do we need so many methods to target HTML page using javascript ,when we can target directly with single method called `querySelectorXXX()`?

 Ans.
 Older version of javascript added methods like
 		getElementById(),getElementsByClassName(),getElementsByTagName(),....